 Travel the world in 80 bites at The Cellar, the restaurant tucked inside West London’s members’ space Kindred.

 With holidays abroad off the cards this summer, reunite with loved ones in style at Sea Containers London.
-The hotel’s rooms reopened last weekend, bringing with them five new specially designed Patio Room packages perfect for families and friends to reconnect after the lockdown months apart.
+Right now the restaurant terrace is open for cocktails and light bites, but pitch up this for the night when the hotel reopens for some real London magic.
 All of the rooms come equipped with their own ivy-clad patio and outside seating, just perfect for al fresco dining (and pretending you’re sipping on cocktails in the Med).

 The restaurant boasts views overlooking the Thames and St Paul’s, both inside and out on the terrace, and serves up an all-day dining menu that celebrates seasonality and ingredient-led cooking.